nanaSun/portfolio/README.md

     * Using `requestAnimationFrame` to improve the speed.

 * Finally, minimize all files including images in the project by using gulp.

+New optimization.

+`index.html`

+* Put all the src in the head to the bottom of HTML.
+And add tag media="print"  to print.css, because we do not need it in common.

+* Add a thumbnail pic of pizzeria.jpg named pizzeria_ss.jpg, the same width with it's container's width.

+* Remove extra style in DOM.

+`main.js`

+* remove all the querySelector() function, and replace it with getElementById and getElementsByClassNames

+* reduce the small pizza, calculate how many pizzas can cover the screen.